 The Nabataeans grew wealthy on caravan trade, taking advantage of Petra’s location at the intersection of two major trade routes between the Arabian Peninsula, Damascus and Asia.
 Indeed, their prosperity, amassed in the middle of one of the harshest climates on earth, is an untold story of this amazing civilization, one that the city is still revealing today through excavations and artifacts.
 Petra’s location, access to water…more important than gold in that wilderness…and the ability to negotiate their independence, ensured a monopoly as an oasis and stopover for caravans.
 Once they realized this, they retired their camels and began charging passing treasure laden caravans for water, lodging and safe passage.
 To the delight of Petra’s businessmen, it seems all roads went through Petra as endless streams of caravans, loaded with frankincense, myrrh and aloe from Arabia and black pepper, precious gems, textiles, nard and spices from India, lumbered past the rose red city.

 Trading still takes place in Petra, however today you bargain for camel rides, horse rides, and pony carts that take you down the Siq, or haggle in tented shops stocked with exquisite jewelry, postcards, trinkets, scarves, and the occasional antiquity.
 Until 1980, when they were relocated about 4 Km away to a settlement constructed for them, Petra was home to the Bdul Tribe, a Bedouin community who had been living in Petra’s carved structures and ruins for as long as anyone could remember.
 Today, along with other Jordanian nationals, they are among the guides, camel jockeys, horse riders and shopkeepers you encounter as you visit Petra.
-The past, the present, and the future all in one place….check this ancient mystery off your bucket list and visit Petra with us next year!
+The past, the present, and the future all in one place….check this ancient mystery off your bucket list!